fretebras/freted/README.md

 If the repository don't exists locally, `freted` will clone in your workspace.

 *Your workspace will be at `~/Development`.
-The following directory three will b e used to organize the projects:*
+The following directory tree will b e used to organize the projects:*

 ```
 ~/Development